Purple Broccoli: Description, Flavor, Benefits, And Uses

 Health Benefits of Purple Broccoli:

 The health benefits of purple broccoli are well established.
 It is a high source of antioxidants, such as carotenoids and flavonoids like anthocyanins, which can aid in preventing cell damage from free radicals.
-According to research, consuming purple broccoli may lower your risk of developing some cancers, such as breast and colon cancer.

 Where is Purple Broccoli Grown and Harvested?

-Purple broccoli is mostly grown in the Mediterranean region and parts of Europe.
 It is harvested in late summer and early fall when the florets are still firm and purple.
 In some areas, it can even be harvested as late as early winter when there is no danger of frost.
 Once harvested, it should be stored in a cool place to preserve its freshness and nutritional value.

 Where can the Best Quality Purple Broccoli be found?

-You can find the best quality purple broccoli at farmers’ markets or health food stores.
 Look for heads of broccoli that are dark purple and firm.
-The stems should also be bright green and not yellow.
-You can also grow your own from organic seeds if you can access a garden.
+Make sure that the stems are bright green and not yellow.
+You can also do it the gardener’s way by growing your own purple broccoli with organic seeds in your garden

 These are just a few of the ways you can enjoy purple broccoli.
 Try adding it to your meals and see how much you like it!